Announcement Type: Competing Supplement

 - After submitting the application, the applicant will receive an automatic acknowledgment from Grants.gov that contains a Grants.gov tracking number.
 The IHS will not notify the applicant that the application has been received.

 Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS)

 Applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
 The DUNS number is a unique nine-digit identification number provided by D&B that uniquely identifies each entity.
 The DUNS number is site specific; therefore, each distinct performance site may be assigned a DUNS number.
-Obtaining a DUNS number is easy, and there is no charge.
-To obtain a DUNS number, please access the request service through https://fedgov.dnb.com/webform, or call (866) 705-5711.
+Obtaining a DUNS number is easy, and there is no Start Printed Page 38261charge.
+To obtain a DUNS number, please access the request service through http://fedgov.dnb.com/webform, or call (866) 705-5711.

 System for Award Management (SAM)

 Organizations that are not registered with SAM will need to obtain a DUNS number first and then access the SAM online registration through the SAM home page at https://www.sam.gov (U.S. organizations will also need to provide an Employer Identification Number from the Internal Revenue Service that may take an additional 2-5 weeks to become active).
 Please see SAM.gov for details on the registration process and timeline.
 Registration with the SAM is free of charge, but can take several weeks to process.
 Applicants may register online at https://www.sam.gov.